reifjulian/reifjulian.github.io/_pages/guide.md

 ---

-Empirical research in economics has grown in importance thanks to improvements in computing power and the increased availability of rich datasets.
-Researchers  commonly estimate regressions with millions of observations derived from multiple datasets.
-Research teams frequently include multiple people working at different universities.
-Analyses employing confidential data must be performed remotely, often on a non-networked computer at a research data center.
-Cutting edge analyses may require thousands or millions of lines of code written in multiple languages.
+Empirical research in economics has grown in importance due to advancements in computing power and the increased availability of rich administrative datasets.
+Researchers now commonly estimate regressions using millions of observations from multiple data sources.
+Often, research teams consist of members from different universities, collaborating on complex projects.
+Analyses involving confidential data is typically performed remotely, often on non-networked computers at research data centers.
+Cutting-edge analyses may require writing thousands or even millions of lines of code in multiple languages.

-These recent developments introduce complexity and the potential for non-transparent errors.
+These recent developments introduce increased complexity and the potential for non-transparent errors.
 Peer review rarely evaluates code, even though code often represents the bulk of the work.
-Research suggests that the results from many published papers [cannot be reproduced](../research/reif.igpa.2021.reproducibility.pdf) from the code and data provided by the original authors.
-The American Economic Association's (AEA) new [data and code availability policy](https://www.aeaweb.org/journals/policies/data-code) aims to improve this situation by imposing professional standards for coding and documentation.
-Unfortunately, most researchers (myself included) received little or no training in how to organize projects, write code, or document analyses.
+Studies suggest that the results from many published papers [cannot be reproduced](../research/reif.igpa.2021.reproducibility.pdf) from the code and data provided by the original authors.
+To address this issue, the American Economic Association (AEA) has implemented a new [data and code availability policy](https://www.aeaweb.org/journals/policies/data-code) to establish professional standards for coding and documentation.
+Unfortunately, most researchers, myself included, received little or no training in project organization, coding, or documentation.

-This guide describes how to set up a robust coding environment and write a "push-button" analysis in Stata.
+This guide outlines how to set up a robust coding environment and write a "push-button" analysis in Stata.
 Its purpose is to help researchers:
 1. Minimize coding errors
 1. Automate the creation of tables and figures
 1. Integrate Stata code with supporting R analyses
 1. Produce a replication package with the following features:
-  - Compliant with the AEA's [data and code availability policy](https://www.aeaweb.org/journals/policies/data-code)
+  - Compliance with the AEA's [data and code availability policy](https://www.aeaweb.org/journals/policies/data-code)
-  - Cross-platform (Mac, Windows, Unix)
+  - Cross-platform compatibility (Mac, Windows, Unix)
-  - Runs on a non-networked computer (i.e., no need to download add-ons)
+  - Functionality on a non-networked computer (i.e., no need to download add-ons)

-The guide includes an accompanying AEA-compliant [sample replication package](https://github.com/reifjulian/my-project) that you are free to use as a template.
-Try it out and see how easy (or not!) it is to reproduce my example analysis.
-If you encounter any difficulties let me know.
+The guide includes an AEA-compliant [sample replication package](https://github.com/reifjulian/my-project) that you can use as a template.
+Try it out and see how easy (or not!) it is to reproduce the example analysis.
+If you encounter any difficulties, please let me know.

 # Setting up the environment

-I work on several projects at the same time, access them from multiple computers (laptop, home, work), and share them with multiple coauthors.
-Using multiple environments makes it hard to define the pathname (location) of a folder.
-A project's location may be **/Users/jreif/my-project** on one computer and **/Users/coauthor/my-project** on another computer.
-You could manually change this pathname every time a different person or different computer runs the code, but this solution is cumbersome for large projects with many lines of code.
-Likewise, if you install an add-on on your local computer, it will not be available to your collaborators.
+I often work on several projects simultaneously, accessing them from multiple computers (laptop, home, work) and sharing them with multiple coauthors.
+Using multiple environments makes it challenging to define the pathname (location) of a folder.
+For instance, a project's location may be **/Users/jreif/my-project** on one computer and **/Users/coauthor/my-project** on another.
+Manually changing this pathname every time a different person or computer runs the code is cumbersome, especially for large projects with many lines of code.
+Additionally, if you install an add-on on your local computer, it will not be available to your collaborators.

 Below I describe how I set up my working environment to address these challenges.
 Note that users are NOT required to do this in order to run my published code.
-But, setting up your environment like I do will make it easier to develop your analysis in environments with multiple computers and coauthors.
-I focus on a setting where code is written in Stata and R. Stata provides native support for running [Python code](https://blog.stata.com/2020/08/18/stata-python-integration-part-1-setting-up-stata-to-use-python/), which I do not discuss here.
+However, setting up your environment as I do will make it easier to develop your analysis in environments with multiple computers and coauthors.
+My focus is on a setting where code is written in Stata and R. Although Stata provides native support for running [Python code](https://blog.stata.com/2020/08/18/stata-python-integration-part-1-setting-up-stata-to-use-python/), I do not discuss that here.

 ## Dropbox

-I use Dropbox to sync my projects across environments.
-Dropbox has several appealing features.
-It creates backups across multiple computers and the Dropbox server, and in my experience has fewer bugs than alternatives such as Box.
+I use Dropbox to sync my projects across different environments.
+Dropbox offers several appealing features.
+It creates backups across multiple computers and the Dropbox server, and in my experience has fewer bugs compared to alternatives like Box.
 Dropbox makes it easy to share files with coauthors.
-All files stored on Dropbox have the same relative paths, which is helpful when writing scripts (more on this below).
+All files stored on Dropbox have the same relative paths, which simplifies pathnames when writing scripts (more on this below).
 [Version control systems](#version-control-systems) can be used as an alternative or complement to Dropbox.

 ## Stata profile